elena/py2neo-quickstart/README.rst

 Note: This looks great but **YOUR DB OBJECTS DO NOT EXIST YET!**

-They need to committed to the database per the next step.
+They need to committed to the database.

-Step 3: Commit using Py2Neo
+Step 2: Commit using Py2Neo
 ---------------------------

 .. code-block:: python